abelmunozal/HexagonalArchitecture/README.md

 This open-source project demonstrates an advanced implementation of hexagonal architecture, where the agents are RESTful microservices, and the core consists of gRPC microservices.
 The project's design allows for seamless integration and transformation of REST requests into gRPC calls to the core services, ensuring a decoupled, scalable, and efficient system.

+The project is composed by two gRPC core services and one REST agent:
+1. **The Core Echo Service**: This gRPC microservice implements CRUP operations for the albums and photos entities.
+The essential of this service is that it returns what it receives.
+    This microservice offers its functionalities through the address grpc://localhost:9091.
+2. **The Core Service**: This gRPC microservice implements CRUP operations for the albums and photos entities.
+The essential of this service is that it stores the entities in an H2 embedded database in memory.
+    This microservice offers its functionalities through the address grpc://localhost:9090.
+3. **The RESTful Agent Service**: This RESTful microservice allows CRUP operations through the core services in a RESTful way.
+This agent has been implemented using the open API features.
+    This microservice offers its functionalities through the address http://localhost:8081.
+    You can access the OpenAPI documentation through http://localhost:8080/swagger-ui/index.html

+    You could decide which one of the core microservices is going to be used by the agent setting the environment variable BCNC_GRPC_SERVER_ADDRESS to:
+    - **static://localhost:9091** for the ECHO core service.
+    - **static://localhost:9090** for the H2 core service.
+    The BCNC_GRPC_SERVER_ADDRESS can be updated modifing the **build.cmd** script.

 ## Architecture
 ### Hexagonal Architecture
 - **Agents (Adapters)**: RESTful microservices acting as the point of contact for external requests.